 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s The Old Dark House (1932) Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s The Old Dark House (1932) blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Summary: The Old Dark House (1932) Blu-ray Review